diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```
 Running this command tells Hive to put the specified local file in its warehouse directory. `This is a simple filesystem operation`. `There is no attempt, for example, to parse the file and store it in an internal database format`, because `Hive does not mandate any particular file format.
 Files are stored verbatim; they are not modified by Hive`.

 In this example, we are storing Hive tables on the local filesystem (fs.defaultFS is set to its default value of file:///).
 Tables are stored as directories under Hive’s warehouse directory, which is controlled by the `hive.metastore.warehouse.dir` property and defaults to /user/hive/warehouse.
-Thus, the files for the records table are found in the /user/hive/warehouse/records directory on the local filesystem(PS: the table name in this example happens to be records):
+Thus, the files for the records table are found in the /user/hive/warehouse/records directory on the local filesystem(PS: the table name in this example happens to be "records"):
 ```shell
 $ ls /user/hive/warehouse/records/
 data.txt